 ella can prevent pregnancy when taken orally within five days (120 hours) after unprotected sex.
 It is a progesterone agonist/antagonist whose likely main effect is to inhibit or delay ovulation. ella cuts the chances of becoming pregnant by about two-thirds for at least 120 hours after unprotected sex, studies have shown.

 Plan B One-Step should be taken within 72 hours of unprotected sex.
 Recent research shows that the levonorgestrel pills may be effective up to 120 hours after unprotected sex but are more effective the sooner they are taken.
 Next Choice works similarly to Plan B One-Step, but consists of a two-dose regimen, with the first dose taken within 72 hours of unprotected sex and the second 12 hours later.
 Newer studies indicate that both pills may be taken together as soon as possible after unprotected sex.

-Women 17 and over can buy the levonorgestrel emergency contraceptive pills without a prescription.
-They must ask for them at the pharmacy counter and show proof of age.
-Younger girls are required to have a prescription. ella is available only by prescription, but women could keep a supply at home.
+You can buy the levonorgestrel emergency contraceptive pills over the counter without a prescription.
+You must ask for them at the pharmacy counter. ella is available only by prescription, but women could keep a supply at home.